2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

         Prochlorococcus-CONTIGS.db: Anvi'o contigs database generated from the isolate genomes and SAGs

         Prochlorococcus-ISOLATE-PAN: contains the result of the anvi'o pangenome analysis on ONLY the isolate genomes.

-        Prochloroccocus-PAN: contains the resul of the anvi'o pangenome analysis on all the genomes, isolates AND SAGs. prochlorococcus-bowtie.*: results of the bowtie-build command, which built databases used in mapping the metagenomic reads to the genomes.
+        Prochloroccocus-PAN: contains the resul of the anvi'o pangenome analysis on all the genomes, isolates AND SAGs.

+        prochlorococcus-bowtie.*: results of the bowtie-build command, which built databases used in mapping the metagenomic reads to the genomes.

 envs/ : contains the .yaml conda environment file necessary to install packages and anything needed to run these analyses

-jupyter-notebooks/ : contains final jupyter notebook containing our images and comparisons
+jupyter-notebooks/ : contains final jupyter notebook containing our images and comparisons and the jupyter notebook used in creating the collections and internal-genomes files.

-logs/  : all .log files generated from slurm scripts we used
+logs/  : all .log files generated from slurm scripts we used.

 output/ : summary files from anvi'o